nstamboglis/BigTechPrep/BigTech_InterviewPrep.md

 	* I would propose two alternative splitting methods:
 		* at random -> we randomly select 30% of the records of our dataset, such records go to the test set, the remaining go to the train set.
 The selection occurs at random without re-insertion;
 		* with cross-validation -> in this case we different "sets" of our datasource.
 Such "sets" are alternatively included in the training or the test set.
 Cross-validation is useful to assess whether the results of our model are robust to different sampling approaches.
-* How would you create a model to find bad sellers on marketplace?
+* How would you create a model to find bad sellers on a marketplace?
 	* It depends on what we define a "bad seller" to be.
+For instance, we could create a feature indicating whether a seller falls into to the last percentile of sellers by total sales for three consecutive periods (years, quarters etc).
+We could then consider seller's features as explicative variables, such as country, sectorial classification etc. as features for our predictive model.
+We could then use alternative machine learning models to test whether the seller falls into this category (e.g. logit model, decision treee etc..).
+The steps to implement this model would be:
+		* 1. Create the classification feature,
+		* 2. Explore its relation with alternative features;
+		* 3. Run feature selection (correlation analysis, PCA etc);
+		* 4. Split data into train, test and validation sets;
+		* 5. Run alternative specifications of the model;
+		* 6. Selecting the model that better satisfies our target measure: e.g. accuracy or precision or recall.

 **Machine learning questions**